flying-meows/learning-list/README.md

    - [ ] [WebRTC plugin for Flutter Mobile/Desktop/Web](https://github.com/cloudwebrtc/flutter-webrtc)

 # Best Practices
 According to this [migration guide](https://github.com/flutter/flutter_web/blob/master/docs/migration_guide.md), it is better to clone the mobile project for a web project.
+Omg, I forgot and didn't read that we can also checkout a branch 🤦‍♂️...